mautic/mautic-community-knowledgebase/pages/04.knowledgebase/05.forms/working-with-forms/default.md

 It is good practice to use progressive profiling (https://docs.mautic.org/en/components/forms/progressive-profiling#progressive-profiling) in order to collect all the information you need from your leads over time, when appropriate to ask for the information, instead of asking for everything in one large form.
 ## Types of forms in Mautic

-Mautic has two different kinds of forms: Campaign forms and Standalone forms.
+Mautic has three different kinds of forms: Campaign forms and Standalone forms.

 ![](image2.png)